 Were You Injured on Someone Else’s Property?

 Personal injury cases are some of the most common cases in Canada.
 If you’ve been injured on someone else’s property, we can help.

-Our Toronto and Hamilton personal injury lawyers provide free and confidential assessments.
+Our Toronto and Hamilton personal injury lawyers provide confidential assessments to determine if your case has merit and if we can be of help.
 Michael Lesage has years of experience helping injured citizens get the compensation they deserve after an injury.
 Call 647-495-8995 if you or a loved one was injured on someone else’s property.
 Remember, there are no fees unless we win or settle your Occupiers’ Liability case.